dotnet/docs-maui/docs/user-interface/controls/carouselview/populate-data.md

     StackLayout swipeViewStackLayout = new StackLayout { ... };
     swipeView.Content = swipeViewStackLayout;
-    frame.Content = swipeView;
+    border.Content = swipeView;
-    stackLayout.Add(frame);
+    stackLayout.Add(border);

     return stackLayout;
 });
 ```

-In this example, the <xref:Microsoft.Maui.Controls.SwipeView> content is a <xref:Microsoft.Maui.Controls.StackLayout> that defines the appearance of each item that's surrounded by a <xref:Microsoft.Maui.Controls.Frame> in the <xref:Microsoft.Maui.Controls.CarouselView>.
+In this example, the <xref:Microsoft.Maui.Controls.SwipeView> content is a <xref:Microsoft.Maui.Controls.StackLayout> that defines the appearance of each item that's surrounded by a <xref:Microsoft.Maui.Controls.Border> in the <xref:Microsoft.Maui.Controls.CarouselView>.
 The swipe items are used to perform actions on the <xref:Microsoft.Maui.Controls.SwipeView> content, and are revealed when the control is swiped from the bottom and from the top:

 :::image type="content" source="media/populate-data/swipeview-bottom.png" alt-text="Screenshot of a CarouselView bottom context menu item.":::
 :::image type="content" source="media/populate-data/swipeview-top.png" alt-text="Screenshot of a CarouselView top context menu item.":::